supr4t1m/competitve-programming/UVa11742SocialConstraints/readme.md

   int ans = 0;

-  // count the number of valid child nodes under it for (int i=0; i<n; i++) {
+  // count the number of valid leaf nodes under it for (int i=0; i<n; i++) {
     if (!position[i]) { // if ith position isn't explored yet position[i] = depth + 1;